 Frequently Asked Questions

 The Department of Veteran Affairs does not set a minimum credit score requirement for applicants.
 However, individual lenders like banks who offer VA loans may have their own minimum score requirements.

 Because the VA home loan is government-backed, private mortgage lenders might be more flexible with credit score requirements compared to traditional loans.
-It’s best to consult with various lenders to see what their specific requirements are and to shop around for the best deal.
+Consult with Society Mortgage to see how best we can help!

 VA loans can only be used for buying or refinancing a primary residence and cannot be used for refinancing offers for a vacation home or investment property.